1980x/WCEClassifyViStA/README.md

 For inference, you can execute:

-	python detect_bleeding.py --source path-to-directory-of-test-images --device device-number-if-gpu
+	python detect_bleeding.py --source path-to-directory-of-test-images --device device-number-if-gpu-available

 Note:
 # (i)
 By default, the code will run on cpu.
-Si, if no gpu is available, no need to specify any device.
-The results (both, images with bounding boxes superimposed and the bounding boxes, are created in _./results/images_ and _./results/labels_, respectively).
+So, if no gpu is available, no need to specify any device.
+The results (both, images with bounding boxes superimposed on it and the bounding boxes, are created in _./results/images_ and _./results/labels_, respectively).
 # (ii)
-Inside the _detect_bleeding.py_, opt.model is to the pretrained yolov8 medium model (available as _detect_best.pt_) on the WCE bleeding trainset.
+Inside the _detect_bleeding.py_, opt.model is to the pretrained yolov8 medium model (available as _detect_best.pt_ in .........) on the WCE bleeding trainset.
 If you want to provide another yolov8 medium model, you have to change this line in the code.
 # (iii)
 As already mentioned, we activated the soft nms, also called merged nms in the yolov8.
 By default, it is not activated.
 To activate, set _merge_ to _True_ in line 191 in _./ultralytics/yolo/utils/ops.py_.